2000 H St., NW

 - Apply through Law School Admission Council (LSAC)

 Applications for the Fall and Spring semesters are accepted on a rolling basis.
-For priority review, especially for scholarship consideration, applications for Fall admission should be received by March 15, but will continue to be accepted on a space-available basis until June 1.
+For priority review, applications for Fall admission should be received by March 15, but will continue to be accepted until June 1 for all applicants who do not require a student visa.
 For Spring admission, the priority deadline is November 1.

 Applicants with a JD from a U.S. or Puerto Rico law school must hold a BA or equivalent degree from a regionally accredited college or university and a JD or equivalent degree from a law school that is a member of the Association of American Law Schools (AALS) or is accredited by the American Bar Association (ABA).